The D chord on the guitar

 How to play the open position D chord and CAGED D shape

-This may seem like the final video in the series as we are spelling out CAGED and we’ve done C, A, G, and E already but we’re not actually there yet.
+The D chord may seem like the final video in the series as we are spelling out CAGED and we’ve done C, A, G, and E already but we’re not there yet.

-We’re also going to look at F and B, and then we have all the minor CAGED chords to explore as well.
+We’re also going to look at the F chord and the B chord, and then we also have all the minor CAGED chords to explore as well.

 Saying that, in many ways, this is the last chord, hopefully, you’ll soon see why this is the case.